keelback-code/the-rhubarb-witch/README.md

 Cyan error messages - I have deliberately made my error messages cyan; the colour is eye-catching enough to draw the user's attention and communicate that an action needs to take place, without being alarming.
 It's not an urgent situation so there's no need to use the harsh red for an accidental user error.

 ### Technologies

 Languages used:

 Python 3

 HTML5

 CSS

 Javascript

 Frameworks, Libraries and Programs Used:

 GitHub - for hosting the site

 Heroku - for the deployment of the site

-Gitpod - for editing the files [TAAG](http://www.patorjk.com/software/taag/) - for the ASCII text [Colorama](https://pypi.org/project/colorama/) - for the coloured text
+Gitpod - for editing the files

+[TAAG](http://www.patorjk.com/software/taag/) - for the ASCII text

+[Colorama](https://pypi.org/project/colorama/) - for the coloured text

 ### Testing

 Many of the people testing the game reported that they ended up at the 'tea' end quite often.
 While building the game I noticed the same for the 'elf' ending.
-As these are both at the beginning at the game I don't want the players to get frustrated at dying too soon, so I stacked the odds for both of these paths in favour of the path that furthers the game.
+As these are both towards the beginning at the game I don't want the players to get frustrated at dying/ending too soon, so I stacked the odds for both of these paths in favour of the path that furthers the game.
 It's not guaranteed to get the other path so the random element is not removed, but rather helped a little to improve the user experience.

 ### Debugging and known bugs